Sondzus/algstat561/README.md

 ### Day 2:  Exponential families

 * [lecture 7 slides PDF](lecture7.pdf)
 	* Material from: exponential families (bits of chapter 6), and likelihood inference (chapter 7).
+In particular, section 7.1. talks about *score equations* and the following sections a bit on how to solve them using geometric viewpoint.
+We will refer to this material as needed.
 	* We reviewed an example on maximum likelihood estimation, but did not finish discussing all of the likelihood inference topics today.

-## Week 5: Exponential families, likelihood inference and the sufficiency principle.
+## Week 5: Exponential families, and wrap-up on likelihood inference.
+The sufficiency principle.

+* Material from: exponential families (bits of chapter 6), and likelihood inference (chapter 7).

 ### Day 1: How to find the vanishing ideal of a discrete exponential family.
 Log-linear models and binomial ideals.